-Autumn is a special time to visit Ottawa, as vibrant fall colours frame the Capital’s national sights, and Fall Rhapsody celebrations and activities attract thousands to nearby Gatineau Park – just a 15-minute drive from Parliament Hill.
+Experience the best the fall season has to offer with amazing outdoor and indoor activities for the whole family.
+Autumn is a special time to visit Ottawa, as vibrant fall colors frame the Capital’s national sights, and Fall Rhapsody celebrations and activities attract thousands to nearby Gatineau Park – just a 15-minute drive from Parliament Hill in downtown Ottawa.

-From October 5 to 27th, enjoy Fall Rhapsody in Gatineau Park.
-Enjoy the spectacular fall colours on display and explore the unique and fascinating places that offer magnificent views – as well as being great spots to have a picnic in nature, take a walk in the woods or enjoy a bike ride.
-And, you’ll encounter far few people there during the week.
+Embrace the captivating transition of the seasons and take in Fall Rhapsody in Gatineau Park.
+Enjoy the spectacular fall colors on display and explore the unique and fascinating places that offer magnificent views – as well as being great spots to have a picnic in nature, take a walk in the woods, or enjoy a bike ride.
+And, you’ll encounter far fewer people there during the week.

-Or for the more adventurous, there is Great Canadian Bungee Jumping near Wakefield, ziplining at Camp Fortune, visiting Parc Omega, in addition to all the best of hiking and biking trails for those with lots of energy!
+Or for the more adventurous, there is Great Canadian Bungee Jumping near Wakefield, ziplining at Camp Fortune, visiting Parc Omega, in addition to all the best hiking and biking trails for those with lots of energy!
 Check out the Ottawa Tourism Fall Page for a full list of things to do in the coming months.
-For those that would like to get the best of Ottawa, have a look at this three-day Itinerary that Ottawa Tourism has put together with care!
+For those who would like to get the best of Ottawa, check out Ottawa Tourism’s Event Calendar!